Human Anatomy and Embryology (with Gross Anatomy Lab)

 Clinical Medicine I, II, III

 The purpose of the Clinical Medicine series is to introduce students to diseases and conditions commonly encountered in ambulatory-based primary care medicine.
-Lectures emphasize the epidemiology, pathophysiology, usual presentation and course of the disease, plus diagnostic and treatment modalities of each disease presented.
-Students participate in weekly problem-based learning sessions.
-In these sessions, students have the opportunity to develop competence in taking histories, to practice writing SOAP (Subjective, Objective, Assessment and Plan) notes and to integrate pertinent physical examination skills.
+Lectures emphasize the epidemiology, pathophysiology, presentation and course of the disease, plus diagnostic and treatment modalities of each disease presented.
+Students participate in weekly problem-based learning sessions where they have the opportunity to develop competence in writing SOAP (Subjective, Objective, Assessment and Plan) notes.
 Students gain experience in formulating a differential diagnosis and creating an effective management plan, including prescription writing.

 Therapeutic and Diagnostic Skills